json-api/json-api/extensions/index.md

 >   For this rule, JSON API recommends the text:
 >
 >     <i>Recipients of a document containing this extension MUST ignore members
->     in this extension's data that they do not recognize.</i>
+>     in this extension's data whose name or format they do not recognize.</i>
 >
-> \# Registrant Contact Information
+> \# Contact Information
 >
 > \- Name: <br />
 > \- Email: <br />
 > \- Website (Optional): <br/>
 > \- Phone (Optional):

-### <a href="#extension-registration-other" id="extension-registration-other" class="headerlink"></a> Other Information
+### <a href="#extension-creation-registration" id="extension-creation-registration" class="headerlink"></a> Registering/Using Your Extension

+Once you've drafted your extension, you can either host the resulting document yourself or submit it to the JSON API extension registry.
+If you submit it to the registry, it will be given a URI on jsonapi.org and listed above.

+You are _**strongly**_ encouraged to register your extension, for two reasons:

+ 1. Registration allows the community to find and reuse your extension.

+ 2. As part of registration, one of the JSON API's editors will review your submission to check that it satisifies the [profile extension requirements](/format/1.1/#extending-profile-extensions-characteristics).
+    These requirements can be a bit tricky, so getting an expert review ensures that your extension is legal for use with JSON API.

+**To submit a registration request**, just post your extension's definition (i.e., what you created by filling out the [template](#extension-creation-drafting) above) as an issue on our [GitHub](https://github.com/json-api/json-api) or a new thread on our [discussion forum](http://discuss.jsonapi.org/).

-The community may give you feedback on your registration request before it's approved, but you are not required to act on this feedback; your extension _will_ be approved if it meets the requirements.
+Your submission will be **approved within a week** by one of JSON API's editors, assuming it meets the [profile extension requirements](/format/1.1/#extending-profile-extensions-characteristics) and follows the template above.
+The community may give you feedback on your submission before it's approved, but you are not required to act on this feedback.

-One caveat about the process and timeline outlined above: if your extension defines a new, fundamental mechanism for doing something "architectural" that other extensions may need to do too, it may be held for extra consideration.
+One caveat: if your extension defines a new, fundamental mechanism for doing something "architectural" that other extensions may need to do too, it may be held for extra consideration.
 This extra review is designed to check that the proposed mechanism, were it to become a convention, wouldn't have problematic ramifications.

-Finally, if the author of an extension has died, moved out of contact, or otherwise can't or won't make changes that are important to the community, the JSON API editors may reassign responsibility for the extension, to allow it to continue to evolve.
+Finally, if the author of a registered extension dies, moves out of contact, or otherwise can't or won't make changes that are important to the community, the JSON API editors may reassign responsibility for the extension, to allow it to continue to evolve.

 ## <a href="#prior-extensions" id="prior-extensions" class="headerlink"></a> Prior Extensions